samestrin/llm-newsletter-generator/prompts/closing.md

-Please write a clear single closing paragraph, summarizing the keypoints, for a newsletter titled '{{ title }}' on the topic '{{ topic }}' that discussed following articles.
+Please write a clear single closing, summarizing the keypoints, for a newsletter titled `{{ title }}` on the topic `{{ topic }}` that discussed following articles.

 {{ row_titles }}

-Return only a single paragraph.
+Return between two to three paragraphs.